No. 68 of the world’s coffee producers

 - Sugar plantations were later abandoned because the soil was not rich enough and it rained too little.

-- Small industries like sailing, fishing and private agriculture became more important.
+- Small industries like sailing, fishing and private agriculture became more important than Anguilla coffee.

 - In 1834 Britain abolished slavery in its colonies, and many former enslaved Anguillians took up positions as peasants, sailors and fishermen.